-So whenever you come to this situation “preparing automatic repair” we recommend let windows to do the startup repair.
-That automatically check and fix system configuration files and problems that prevent windows to start normally.
-If it takes time, be patient let windows to do the needful to fix the problem.
+So whenever you come to this situation “preparing automatic repair” we recommend let windows do the startup repair.
+That automatically checks and fix system configuration files and problems that prevent windows to start normally.
+If it takes time, be patient let windows do the needful to fix the problem.
 After that system restarts automatically and starts windows normally for you.

 Use Command prompt from Advanced options

 If the startup repair fails to fix the problem, a displays error message like “Automatic repair couldn’t repair your PC” That cause click on Advanced options